France’s Winter Protection on Rental Evictions: Trêve hivernale

 The winter moratorium plays a vital role in providing housing security for many individuals during challenging times.
 However, understanding the moratorium’s limitations is essential for both landlords and tenants.
 While it protects against evictions due to unpaid rent, there are a few key exceptions to this rule.

-1. Alternative Housing Is Available
+1. Alternative Housing is available

 • While the moratorium protects tenants from eviction, this safeguard does not apply if the tenant has suitable alternative housing available.